Trust img

 High Prolactin Levels and Their Effects on Fertility

-The goal of treating high prolactin levels is to return the production of prolactin by the pituitary gland within the normal range.
-If an individual is experiencing high prolactin levels due to prolactinoma, then the treatment will also aim to reduce the size of the tumour in the pituitary gland.
+The goal of treating high prolactin levels is to return the production of prolactin by the pituitary gland to the normal range.
+If an individual has high prolactin levels due to a prolactinoma, the treatment also aims to reduce the size of the tumour.

 Depending upon factors like age, sex, and medical records, a doctor might perform a nasal or transcranial surgery to remove the tumour.